-In 2016 the PAWS clinic was open every month of the year.
+In 2016 and 2017 the PAWS clinic was open every month of the year.
 Since Nefeli Damigou joined the team she has covered all the winter months in both 2015/16 and 2016/17.
-Russell Lyon worked 2 days a week at the clinic for 4 months from March.
-He was assisted by his wife Chris, vet nurse Zoe and Australian vet Jo Lubberink.
-Nefeli worked in July & August, Mike Houlihan & Mandy Cooper in September and Andrea Rhodes & her team volunteered in October.
-PAWS is very grateful for all their efforts.
+Russell Lyon worked 2 days a week at the clinic for 4 months from March 2016 and one month in 2017.
+He retired from PAWS work in June 2017 and will be greatly missed.
+His dedication and support to the charity over the last 8 years has been outstanding.
+Thanks must also go to Russell's wife Chris and vet nurse Zoe Tomkinson who were an enormous help and support to both Russell and PAWS.

 Picture shows Nefeli & Russell in the consultation room.

 PAWS vets were present on Paxos for 8 months during 2015 which was a substantial increase on 19 weeks in 2014.

 PAWS also assisted with 2 visits by Animal Action in 2013 and 2014

 During the winter months of 2014/2015 PAWS arranged for Staphis Konstantopoulos to visit Paxos on a monthly basis and work at the new clinic and around the island.

 PAWS vets treat both domestic and feral cats.
 Subsequent to opening the new clinic in September 2013, we are now able to operate safely on dogs and we are encouraging as many owners as possible to have their dogs neutered.
 PAWS vets have also attended a wide range of other animals including donkeys, chickens, goats, seagulls and owls.